Learn something new every day More Info... by email

 An inflammatory polyp is a protuberance extending from the bowel wall in the human digestive system.
 In nearly all cases, inflammatory polyps are not harmful, though they may be painful.
 Such polyps quite often go undiagnosed.
 Even when someone knows he or she has an inflammatory polyp, the best course of action may be to leave it alone unless the polyp begins to cause problems.

-All inflammatory polyps have the same basic look, though they sometimes look similar to other polyps or growths on initial observation.
+All inflammatory polyps have the same basic look, even though they sometimes look similar to other polyps or growths on initial observation.
 Polyps are elongated growths.
 They come out from the wall of the bowels in the colon.
-An inflammatory polyp has a rounded head, which usually is the widest portion of the polyp.
+An inflamed polyp has a rounded head, which usually is the widest portion of the polyp.

 If a polyp is inflamed, it will have a whitish appearance.
 The white may be only in a few spots or may cover the entire polyp.
 This discoloration is pus — the buildup of white blood cells fighting off the inflammation of the polyp — leaving the polyp.
 While the thought of pus draining is not pleasant, the process also is not harmful.
 In fact, the draining may help the polyp improve over time, and people with these draining polyps are not usually aware of what is going on.